Medical expert of the article

 - optimize the functionality of a healthy lung;

-- unload the cardiovascular apparatus.
+- relieve the cardiovascular system.

 Medicines

-Medicines will not be able to eliminate the developing fibrous process - for this it is necessary to perform an operation, which is not always safe and appropriate.
+Medicines will not be able to eliminate the developing fibrotic process - for this it is necessary to perform an operation, which is not always safe and appropriate.
 But this fact does not mean that drug treatment is not carried out: drugs are prescribed to improve the patient's quality of life, to relieve symptoms.

 Ceftriaxone |

-A cephalosporin antibiotic of the 3rd generation with a prolonged action and a broad spectrum of activity.
+A 3rd generation cephalosporin antibiotic with prolonged action and a broad spectrum of activity.
 The drug is used on average 1-2 g every 24 hours, for several days (usually no more than a week).
-The most common side effects of Ceftriaxone are diarrhea, skin rashes, elevated liver enzymes, eosinophilia, and leukopenia. |
+The most common side effects of Ceftriaxone: diarrhea, skin rashes, elevated liver enzymes, eosinophilia, leukopenia. |

 Azithromycin |

-Representative of macrolide antibiotics, characterized by a wide range of antibacterial activity.
-The drug is taken once a day, every day, between meals.
+A representative of macrolide antibiotics, characterized by a wide range of antibacterial activity.
+The drug is taken once a day, daily, between meals.
 The duration of treatment is determined by the doctor (usually 3-5 days).
-The likelihood of developing side effects is low.
+The likelihood of side effects is low.
 In rare cases, dyspepsia, skin rash, vaginitis, neutropenia are possible. |

 Paracetamol |

 An analgesic and antipyretic agent that can be taken 1-2 tablets 3 times a day.
-It is advisable to maintain an interval between doses of at least 4 hours.
-Adverse reactions during treatment with Paracetamol are very rare: it can be allergies, nausea, increased activity of liver enzymes. |
+It is advisable to maintain an interval of at least 4 hours between doses.
+Side effects during treatment with Paracetamol occur very rarely: this may include allergies, nausea, increased activity of liver enzymes. |

 Regidron |

 Oral rehydration solution is used to restore fluid-electrolyte balance and correct acidosis.
-Regidron is taken according to the doctor's prescription.
+Regidron is taken as prescribed by a doctor.
 Side effects are extremely unlikely. |

 Essentiale forte N |

-Hepatoprotective drug, which is taken 2 capsules three times a day, with food.
-Duration of admission is 2-3 months, at the discretion of the doctor.
-Possible side effects: digestive disorders, rarely an allergic reaction. |
+A hepatoprotective drug that is taken 2 capsules three times a day with food.
+Duration of administration is 2-3 months, at the discretion of the doctor.
+Possible side effects: digestive disorders, rarely - allergic reaction. |

 Prednisolone |

-A hormonal glucocorticoid drug with anti-inflammatory, anti-allergic, desensitizing and immunosuppressive effects.
+Hormonal glucocorticoid drug with anti-inflammatory, anti-allergic, desensitizing and immunosuppressive effects.
 The dosage is set individually.
-The treatment is completed by gradually decreasing the dose.
-With prolonged use of the medication, vision may be impaired, dyspepsia, sleep disturbances, thrombosis, changes in blood pressure, and disorders of the nervous system may appear. |
+Treatment is completed by gradually reducing the dose.
+With prolonged use of the drug, vision may be impaired, dyspepsia, sleep disorders, thrombosis, changes in blood pressure, and nervous system disorders may occur. |

 Physiotherapy treatment